theonjs/theon/README.md

 #### Request#end(cb)
 Alias: `done`

-Dispatche the request, sending it over the network.
+Dispatch the request, sending it over the network.

+#### Request#then(onFullfilled, onRejected)
+Return: `Promise`

+Promise based interface to handle the request resolution, dispatching the request over the network, if necessary.

+#### Request#catch(onRejected)
+Return: `Promise`

+Promise based interface to handle the request error, dispatching the request over the network, if necessary.

 #### Request#pipe(stream)

+node.js stream compatible interface to pipe writable streams with the response body.

+Note that the used HTTP agent must support streams too, if not, they are ignored.

 #### Request#stream(stream)
 Alias: `bodyStream`